phyrz91/OpenScan/README.md

 An open source app that enables users to scan hardcopies of documents or notes and convert it to a PDF file.
 No ads.
 No data collection.
 We respect your privacy.

-# PSA
-### OpenScan was delisted from the Play Store because a dependency had an unnecessary permission to request installing other apps (Request Install Packages Permission).
-We are working on getting it relisted.

-### However, the app remains available on IzzyOnDroid.

 ---